 Limitation Of Use

-Menostar (estradiol transdermal system) is indicated for the prevention of postmenopausal osteoporosis.
-When prescribing solely for the prevention of postmenopausal osteoporosis, therapy should be considered only for women at significant risk of osteoporosis and non-estrogen medications should be carefully considered.
+When prescribing solely for the prevention of postmenopausal osteoporosis, therapy should only be considered for women at significant risk of osteoporosis and non-estrogen medication should be carefully considered.

 DOSAGE AND ADMINISTRATION

 Generally, when estrogen is prescribed for a postmenopausal woman with a uterus, a progestin should also be considered to reduce the risk of endometrial cancer.
 It is recommended that women who have a uterus and are treated with Menostar receive a progestin for 14 days every 6 to 12 months and undergo an endometrial biopsy at yearly intervals or as clinically indicated in order to detect any endometrial stimulation which might require further clinical action.
 A women without a uterus does not need a progestin.
 In some cases, however, hysterectomized women with a history of endometriosis may need a progestin [see WARNINGS AND PRECAUTIONS].

 Use of estrogen-alone, or in combination with a progestin, should be with the lowest effective dose and for the shortest duration consistent with treatment goals and risks for the individual woman.
 Postmenopausal women should be re-evaluated periodically as clinically appropriate to determine if treatment is still necessary.

 Menostar 14 mcg per day applied to a clean dry area of the lower abdomen once weekly.